asustevenma/Python_Practice/README.md

 ## User defined class
-This practice is talking about how to write a user-defined class.
-Since I've built a user-defined function to calculate Pearson correlation, I can go into next step to build a user-difined class to contain more functions that will be needed in the following steps.
+This practice is writing a user-defined class.
+Since a user-defined function is built above to calculate Pearson correlation, we can build a user-difined class to contain more functions that will be needed in the further process.

 Define a class called similarity.
 * Code up the Class method called minkowski which takes a single parameter r, and returns the Minkowki Distance between the two dictionaries